BIGJRA/BIGJRA.github.io/rejuv.md

 Hidden on the first island is a *Dire Hit.* Grab the *Red Shard*, then talk to the Xen Grunt… He wants 10 Sweet Hearts.
-Buy them from the Route 3 Vendor if you haven’t yet, then return.
+Buy them from the Route 3 Vendor if you haven't yet, then return.

-Beat the grunt, and you’ll be engaged in battle with a level 40 **Jynx!**
+Beat the grunt, and you'll be engaged in battle with a level 40 **Jynx!**

-Starting to the south, use your itemfinder on the islands to find *HP Up, Adamint Mint, Red Shard, Blue Shard, Jolly Mint.* Pick up the *Ether.* To the right, you’ll find Poliwag \#3!
+Starting to the south, use your itemfinder on the islands to find *HP Up, Adamint Mint, Red Shard, Blue Shard, Jolly Mint.* Pick up the *Ether.* To the right, you'll find Poliwag \#3!

-On the island south of here, you’ll find
+On the island south of here, you'll find

 ZCell 028: Route 11